 Mexican Rice Pilaf

 My family loves Mexican food so this easy Mexican rice makes a regular appearance at our dinner table.
-It’s not really authentic — true Mexican rice is more complicated and time-consuming to make — but it’s delicious and my kids claim it tastes just like the rice served at their favorite Mexican restaurant.
+It’s not really authentic — true Mexican rice is more complicated and time-consuming to make — but my kids claim it tastes just like the rice served at their favorite Mexican restaurant.
 That’s authentic enough for me!
 I typically serve it with my Chicken Enchiladas with Tomatillo Sauce, Peruvian Chicken, or Chicken Chili.

 Begin by finely chopping the onion and mincing the jalapeño pepper.
 To keep the rice on the mild side, I cut the flesh of the jalapeño pepper away from the seeds and stem, leaving the spiciest part of the pepper behind.
 If you think you might like more heat, I recommend holding onto the seeds and adding them at the end to taste.